pavlov200912/lighteval-epfl-mnlp/README.md

 ### LightEval - EPFL Modern Natural Language Processing 🚀

-This evaluation suite is adapted from Huggingface's all-in-one toolkit for evaluating LLMs **Lighteval** across multiple backends and benchmark types.
+This evaluation suite is adapted from Huggingface's all-in-one toolkit for evaluating LLMs **Lighteval**, across multiple backends and benchmark types.
 Dive deep into your model’s performance by saving and exploring detailed, sample-by-sample results to debug and see how your models stack-up.

 <!-- Customization at your fingertips: letting you either browse all our existing [tasks](https://huggingface.co/docs/lighteval/available-tasks) and [metrics](https://huggingface.co/docs/lighteval/metric-list) or effortlessly create your own [custom task](https://huggingface.co/docs/lighteval/adding-a-custom-task) tailored to your needs. -->